Tayyibm21/read-me-generator-node.js/generatedReadme.md

    To use the application run the following script:

    ```
-   unable to test the application for now
+   currently not able to test application but maybe soon
    ```
  ## Contributing